 Her greatest joy she says is spending time with her children and wider whānau.

 Alesha received her PhD in pharmacoepidemiology and public health from University of Queensland, Australia.

 Over the last 10 years she has worked on a number of quality use of medicines, health services and clinical education projects in New Zealand and internationally and regularly uses New Zealand’s national data collections.

 Alongside her part-time role as senior lecturer at the University of Otago, Alesha recently founded Inquisit and Airmed, which work with different organisations in the health sector to undertake research and to help them become more efficient, enable better decision making and solve particular challenges using their data.

-Henrietta (Ngati Rereahu) is a Practice Manager in Auckland ands comes with a wealth of knowledge in Practice Management.
-She is a current member, past Exectutive and Chair of PMAANZ - Practice Managers and Administrators Association of New Zealand.
+Henrietta (Ngati Rereahu) is a practice manager in Auckland and comes with a wealth of knowledge in practice management.
+She is a current member, past executive and chair of PMAANZ - Practice Managers and Administrators Association of New Zealand.

-She is passionate about Practice Management and supporting other Practice Managers with their ever changing roles.
+Henrietta is passionate about practice management and supporting other practice managers with their ever changing roles.

 Kristin is a vocationally registered general practitioner with over thirty years experience in general practice, with a particular interest in occupational medicine and primary mental health.
 She is the Clinical Lead - Primary Health of the National Telehealth Service, a position she has held since 2017.
 She has held positions in a range of health care organisations including Director of Primary Care with Auckland District Health Board, Clinical Director of Manaia and Mahitahi PHOs and Principal Medical Advisor at ACC.
 She has worked on and chaired a range of committees and working groups in the health care industry including at ministerial level and in Australia.
 She currently holds a number of other senior governance roles at Board level.
 She was awarded a Distinguished Fellowship Award by the RNZCGP for services to the College and General Practice.